JamFfm/NEXTIONDisplay/README.md

     git clone https://github.com/JamFfm/NEXTIONDisplay.git -b master --single-branch /home/pi/craftbeerpi3/modules/plugins/NEXTIONDisplay
     `

-    A update is done by the following commands in the command box of the Raspi
+    A update is done by the same commands unless it is not in the oficial add on list.

-    ```python
-    cd /home/pi/craftbeerpi3/modules/plugins/NEXTIONDisplay
-    git pull
-    ```

 3. Reboot at least CBPi3